 If someone you’ve invited to your conference misses the call, they can still attend your meeting if they call you back.
 Your iPhone will allow you to add incoming calls if you’re already participating in a conference call.
 To add more people to your call, please review the following steps:

 - Tap “Hold & Accept” on the bottom right of your screen when the person calls.

 - Once the caller has connected, tap the “merge calls” button on the bottom left of your screen.

 - If you do not see the “merge calls” button on your screen at this step, it most likely means that your mobile carrier or plan does not support this feature.

 How to talk privately

-The conference calling or "call merge" feature on iPhone includes an option to speak with one of the numbers on your list privately.
+The conference calling or “call merge” feature on iPhone includes an option to speak privately with one of the numbers on your list.
 The talk privately feature is a good way to pause your meetings or speak with an individual briefly to cover an important talking point you may have missed.

-- During your conference call, tap the blue "i" or info button located at the top right corner of your screen.
+- During your conference call, tap the blue “i” or info button at your screen’s top right corner.

 - Initiate a private conversation by tapping the “private” button on the right side of the screen below the individual’s name or phone number.